Rommyaji/epl-table-scrapper/README.md

 # Overview
-This repository contains project for a web scraping that extract data from Premier League website.
-Web scraping is a automaton process to extract information from websites and parsing into desired format.
+Web scraping is automaton process to extract information from websites and parsing into desired structure.
+This repository contains project for a web scraping that extract table data from Premier League website.
 For this project i will parsing the data into json format which you can find it in `output.json` n file, data included was :<br>
 * Games played
 * Wins
 * Draws